 You should carefully consider how, when and where you first disclose your designs in order to establish unregistered protection in the UK and the EU.

-This right will ensure that the full range of design protection provided in the UK before exit day will remain available after we leave the EU.
+This right will ensure that the full range of design protection provided in the UK before 1 January 2021 will remain available after we leave the EU.

 The terms of supplementary unregistered design protection will be similar to that already conferred by unregistered community design.
 However, the protection it provides will not extend to the EU.

-Supplementary unregistered design will mirror the UCD by providing post-exit UK protection for both 3-and 2-dimensional designs.
+Supplementary unregistered design will mirror the UCD by providing post 1 January 2021 UK protection for both 3-and 2-dimensional designs.